 Keep your puppy off balconies, upper porches, and high decks.

 Keep toilet lids closed.
 Puppies may play in or drink the water.
 They could be hurt by a falling lid.
 Toilet bowl cleaners are harmful if swallowed.

 I HIGHLY recommend enrolling your new puppy with a local dog club for a puppy socialization and training class.
 The classes are just as important for your new puppy as they are for you.
 Most of the time a quick search online will lead you to your nearest club.
 If you can’t find a local dog club Petsmart and Petco can be a good place to get started, but if you plan to advance beyond the basics I would recommend you find and start with a professional dog club.

-We make trips outside as frequent as every two hours.
-I take the puppies out soon as they wake up and then before and immediately after breakfast, lunch, and dinner.
+We take potty breaks as frequently as every two hours.
+We start with potty pads or litter boxes and then transition that to going outside once they are old enough.
+We take the puppies out soon as they wake up and then before and immediately after breakfast, lunch, and dinner.
 We also go out every few hours for the remainder of the day.
-A typical day shapes up like this; out when they wake up, breakfast, 10am, lunch, 2 pm, dinner, 7 pm, 9 pm, and 11 pm.
-This is a rigorous schedule but it establishes solid habits and we have great success with house breaking.
+A typical day shapes up like this; out when they wake up, breakfast, 10 am, lunch, 2 pm, dinner, 7 pm, 9 pm, and 11 pm.
+This is a rigorous schedule but it establishes solid habits and we have great success with housebreaking.